 Gregory from Seattle, WA

 To prove you have too much load on that circuit, turn every thing off that is wired to that breaker.
 Then turn on each receptacle with the freezer being the last item to be turned on.
 (02/24/2009)

 By Red Neck

 My circuit breaker keeps tripping without a load on it.
 I have a pool cover, a light, and sprinkler timer on the circuit.
 None of them run at the same time.
 Even if they do they still will not trip the circuit breaker.
-When you leave everything off it still trips the breaker, without anything on.

 I have a 20 amp breaker with red test button.
 The only thing running off it is a microwave.